-LMSV has one school eligible for Comprehensive Support and Improvement (CSI), but has no schools eligible for Targeted Support and Improvement (TSI).
-We have thirteen schools eligible for Additional Targeted Assistance & Intervention (ATSI).
-The district will use the LCAP educational partner process to engage parent and family educational partners at CSI and ATSI schools, throughout the year, at site/district parent meetings to gather input.
+LMSV has two schools eligible for Targeted Support and Improvement (TSI).
+We have two schools eligible for Additional Targeted Assistance & Intervention (ATSI).
+The district will use the LCAP educational partner process to engage parent and family educational partners at TSI and ATSI schools, throughout the year, at site/district parent meetings to gather input.
 In addition, a Parent Satisfaction Survey was distributed in March and an LCAP survey was available in May and June to our parent/family and community educational partners.
 The input from the surveys and meetings from this year and in future years will be used to identify strengths and areas of need for each school and the district.
 Site results will be provided to principals to use as part of the annual evaluation of the SPSA and to make changes for the coming school year.